Brenda Jegede is the Epitome of Courageous and Embraces Adventure Like a Long Lost Friend.

-Born and raised in Detroit, Brenda Jegede fondly refers to herself as an eastsider.
-To some that means she’s tough and street smart; to others, she is a resilient fighter.
+Born and raised in Detroit, Brenda Jegede fondly refers to herself as an Eastsider.
+To some that means that she’s tough and street smart; to others, she is resilient fighter.
+Brenda rarely initiates friendship.
+Yet, once you win her over, you gain a loyal friend for life.
+Most would describe Brenda as reserved, calm and cool; but you must see her during an adventure when she suddenly burst with excitement.

-After sending her children around the globe, Brenda’s “got next.”
-She cherishes memories of exploring London, Paris, Barcelona, Rome and Nigeria, and becoming one with the ocean on her first seven-day cruise.
+Brenda works hard and when it is time for vacation, it’s “See ya!”
+After sending her children around the globe, now Brenda’s got “next”.
+Brenda and her husband of 24 years are LOVING their empty nest life and they LOVE to travel!
+Brenda cherishes memories of exploring Venice, St. Lucia, Cancun, Belize, London, Paris, Rome and Nigeria, and becoming one with the ocean on her first seven-day cruise.

 What makes Brenda happiest is her relationship with God and the peace and strength He gives her.
-She knows her prayers resulted in her finding her soul mate and husband of 20 years; helped her raise her daughter and son; and give her the overall ability to function as an independent woman, entrepreneur, daughter, sister, aunt, business partner and friend.
+She knows that her prayers resulted in her finding her soul mate and husband; helped her raise the best daughter and son; and give her the overall ability to function as an independent woman, entrepreneur, daughter, sister, aunt, business partner, servant and friend.